-As demonstrated, secondaries private equity has a track record of delivering downside protection without sacrificing upside p otential, which can be beneficial for investors using alternatives to bolster the risk profile of their broader portfolio.
+As demonstrated, secondaries private equity has a track record of delivering downside protection without sacrificing upside potential; this dynamic is beneficial for investors who seek to use alternatives to bolster the risk profile of their broader portfolio.
 While various alternative strategies may have similar track records, we believe PE strategies focused on opportunities in the secondaries market are particularly well positioned for the challenges of today, especially for investors seeking to add an element of downside protection to their portfolios.